 Regarding any proposed housing development on the property, a buffer area from the boundary of the wetland habitat must be adopted and demarcated.
 The specific size of the buffer zone was informed by a tool developed by Macfarlane and Bredin (2016) called Buffer zone guidelines for rivers, wetlands and estuaries.
 The aquatic buffer tool developed by Macfarlane et al. (2016) was used to determine the aquatic buffer width requirements for the development.
-The result was a recommended aquatic buffer area (to be considered a No-Go zone) of 10 m from the boundary of the delineated freshwater habitat.
+The result was a recommended aquatic buffer area (to be considered a No-Go zone) of 10 m from the boundary of the delineated aquatic habitat.
 This width is sufficient to maintain the aquatic habitat in the current state.

 The aquatic assessment and buffer zone determination was conducted after a layout (Alternative A) was already proposed for the development.
-Alternative A included a community centre on the eastern side with a swimming pool and stormwater outlet within wetland habitat.
+Alternative A included a community centre on the north eastern side with a swimming pool and stormwater outlet within wetland habitat.
 This layout would have also required infilling.
 After the determination of the buffer area the layout was amended to reduce infrastructure.
 The amended layout was assessed as Alternative B. In this layout the community centre was redesigned to adhere to the buffer.
-However, as can be seen in Figure 24, part of the development is still proposed within the buffer on the eastern side of the development.
-The infrastructure within the buffer is unlikely to cause high impacts to the aquatic habitat, but it is still recommended that it be set back to be completely outside the buffer.
+However, as can be seen in Figure 23, part of the development is still proposed within the buffer on the eastern side of the development.
+However, the aquatic habitat in this area is artificial in nature and likely occur due to a outlet that is located upstream of the wetland habitat in this region.
+Therefore, the buffer on this piece of wetland was reduced.
+Alternative B largely complies with the final buffer zone as shown in Figure 23.
+The little infrastructure that remains within the buffer is unlikely to cause high impacts to the aquatic habitat, but it is still recommended that it be set back to be completely outside the buffer.